hzz0024/HG_Code_Bay/README.md

-# Angsd_workflow
+# DelBay_project
-This repository includes the workflow and scripts for Angsd run
+This repository includes the workflow and scripts for DelBay project

+### SGS
+scripts for SGS test, modified from Rey et al. 2020

+### Angsd
+scripts for Angsd analysis

+### WGS
+scripts for whole-genome sequencing data trimming and processing